traefik/traefik/docs/content/routing/entrypoints.md

     If there is no EntryPoint with the `AsDefault` option set to `true`, then the list of default EntryPoints includes all HTTP/TCP EntryPoints.

-    If at least one EntryPoint have the `AsDefault` option set to `true`, then the list of default EntryPoints includes only EntryPoints that have the `AsDefault` option set to `true`.
+    If at least one EntryPoint has the `AsDefault` option set to `true`, then the list of default EntryPoints includes only EntryPoints that have the `AsDefault` option set to `true`.

     Some built-in EntryPoints are always excluded from the list, namely: `traefik`, `traefikhub-api`, and `traefikhub-tunl`.